 Since the th-sound is absent from the French language, native speakers replace it with a z-sound.
 It's essential to use when practicing a French accent with English words for producing an authentic accent.

 In French, you'll see a lot of words with the letter 'H' in their spelling, but when you say them aloud, the 'H' is silent.

 You would pronounce 'L' hopital' as 'l' opital' and 'hor d 'oeuvres' as 'or d' oeuvres."

 If you want to fake a French accent in English, you also have to make the 'H' in every word silent.

 You would pronounce 'hair' as merely 'air' or 'hamburger' as 'am-bair-gair.'

 See also: French Silent Letters

 Another distinct element of the French language includes the use of the nasal when producing certain sounds.
+The element that most learners find difficult with the French accent.
 These nasal sounds are common when using the words: